 - The APK file will open up within the BlueStacks.

 - Now click on the “Install” button to set up the app in the BlueStack.

 That’s it.
-You have successfully downloaded and installed APK files on Windows 10 PC/laptop.
+You have successfully downloaded and installed APK files.
+So now you can run Android apps on Windows 10 PC/laptop.

 Frequently Asked Questions (FAQ)